- Search The Registry

 In 1898, Chappelle organized his first traveling show, the Imperial Colored Minstrels (or Famous Imperial Minstrels).
 He also opened a pool hall in the commercial district of Jacksonville.
 Remodeled as the Excelsior Hall, it became the first Black-owned theater in the South, reportedly seating 500 people.
 In 1899, following a dispute with the white landlord of the Excelsior Hall, Chappelle closed the theatre and moved to Tampa, where he and R. S. Donaldson opened a new vaudeville house, the Buckingham, in the Fort Brooke neighborhood.
 The Buckingham Theatre opened in September 1899 and, within a few months, was reported to be "crowded to the doors every night with Cubans, Spaniards, Negroes and white people."

-In summer 1900, Chappelle decided to put the show into theatres rather than under tents, first in Paterson, New Jersey, then in Brooklyn, New York.
+In the summer of 1900, Chappelle put the show into theatres rather than under tents, first in Paterson, New Jersey, then in Brooklyn, New York.
 In October 1901, the company launched its second season, with a roster of performers again led by comedian Arthur "Happy" Howe, and toured in Alabama, Mississippi, Georgia, and Florida.
-The show grew in popularity throughout the early 20th century and played in both theatres and tents.
+The show grew popular throughout the early 20th century and played in theatres and tents.

-Trading as Chappelle Bros., he and his brothers, James E. Chappelle and Lewis W. Chappelle, rapidly organized a small vaudeville circuit, including theatre venues in Savannah, Georgia, as well as Jacksonville and Tampa.
-By 1902 it was said that the Chappelle Bros.
+Trading as Chappelle Bros., he and his brothers, James E. Chappelle and Lewis W. Chappelle, rapidly organized a small vaudeville circuit, including theatre venues in Savannah, Georgia, Jacksonville, and Tampa.
+By 1902, it was said that the Chappelle Bros.
 Circuit had full control of the Black vaudeville business in that part of the country, "able to give from 12 to 14 weeks [of employment] to at least 75 performers and musicians" each season.

 Chappelle stated that he had "accomplished what no other Negro has done - he has successfully run a Negro show without the help of a single white man."
 As his business grew, he owned and managed multiple tent shows, and the Rabbit's Foot Company would travel to as many as sixteen states in a season.
 The show included minstrel performances, dancers, circus acts, comedy, musical ensemble pieces, drama, and classic opera and was known as one of the few "authentic negro" vaudeville shows.
 It traveled most successfully in the southeast and southwest and Manhattan and Coney Island.
 By 1904 the Rabbit's Foot show had expanded to fill three Pullman railroad carriages and was advertised as "the leading Negro show in America."
 For the 1904-05 season, the company included week-long stands in Washington, D.C., and Baltimore, Maryland.